productized business model

 SPP onboarding page with demo call Calendly embed

-Let’s assume that your agency requires an onboarding call to show the new client around your agency portal.
-You could show a call link to schedule a call on the onboarding page.
+Let’s assume that your agency uses a client onboarding questionnaire.
+While filling it out, they have to book a call so that you can show the new client your agency portal.
 Once the client onboarding is over, you can access the recording, and upload it to your client portal so that the client can re-watch it at any time.

 This simple flow reduces follow-up questions and support requests as your client has everything they need in one place.